sfhart33/MarBTNgenome/README.md

 <br/><br/>

-### Raw sequence data and the assembled genome are available via NCBI BioProject PRJNA874712 (available upon publication)
+### Raw sequence data and the assembled genome are available via NCBI BioProject PRJNA874712

 ### Software installations used: